ABOUT PENNYROYAL CAFE & PROVISIONS

 Pennyroyal Café and Provisions is the collaboration of our team’s culinary, pastry, and horticultural backgrounds into a unique dining destination that provides an unforgettable experience.

 Our menu includes seasonal dishes, as well as house favorites that can be enjoyed anytime.
-The café is open for breakfast and lunch, with plans to open for dinner service soon.
+Join us at the Café for breakfast, lunch, or dinner!

 Missy was named one of Chicago’s top female chefs in 2015 by Thrillist and was featured in the annual People Issue of the Chicago Reader in 2014.
 Having worked for 3 James Beard award-winning chefs between Maine and Chicago, her cooking focuses on using seasonal produce and classic technique.

 James Beard Award winners Sam Hayward (Fore Street) and Rob Evans (Hugo’s/Duckfat) taught Missy the value of product and how to work with farmers.
 Evans was a defining mentor for her and eventually pushed her to go on the Food Network show “Chopped,” where Missy competed and won.

 After the competition, Missy returned to her hometown of Chicago and landed at Publican Quality Meats.
 While there, she worked as a butcher and eventually took over as Chef de Cuisine.
 Working closely with Executive chef Paul Kahan, Missy continued to explore inventive seasonal cuisine and whole animal butchery.
 She hopes to train future eaters how to cook with the fruitful abundance that Southwest Michigan offers.

 Bryan has always been passionate about cooking, and especially baking.
 He specializes in artisan breads and breakfast pastries.
 After a 20-year career in engineering, manufacturing, and operations management, he completed the Silver Fork Culinary program in Chicago to pursue a career in the culinary arts.